-- Ambition: Do not settle for anything less than your best. - Determination: Do not give up if you find something difficult. - Respect: Follow all instructions first time, every time.
+- Ambition: Do not settle for anything less than your best. - Determination: Do not give up if you find something difficult. - Respect: Value learning for all by following instructions first time, every time.

 Warn/Remove System

 All students have the right to disruption-free learning.
 We operate a two-step system which is referred to as Warn/Remove within all lessons.